debezium/debezium-examples/unwrap-smt/README.md

 +----------------+                +-------------------+

 ```
-We are using Docker Compose to deploy following components
+We are using Docker Compose to deploy the following components:

 * MySQL
 * Kafka
   * ZooKeeper
   * Kafka Broker
   * Kafka Connect with [Debezium](http://debezium.io/), [JDBC](https://github.com/confluentinc/kafka-connect-jdbc) and  [Elasticsearch](https://github.com/confluentinc/kafka-connect-elasticsearch) Connectors
 * PostgreSQL
 * Elasticsearch

 ### Usage

 How to run:

 ```shell